-Micro-Solublizes the Hydrocarbon and Encapsulates It
+Micro-Solubilizes the Hydrocarbon and Encapsulates It

-ECS products are based on micro-solublization technology.
+ECS products are based on micro-solubilization technology.
 Dr. McNeely pioneered the Gold Crew water-based chemistry in the 1960’s.
 When petroleum is agitated with the chemistry, the oil layer is almost instantly broken up into microscopic droplets of oil, each drop surrounded by a layer of the chemistry and water, the water being the continuous phase.
-The volatilization of the petroleum is drastically reduced, and these micro-solublizations increase the petroleum’s bio-availability to the naturally occurring bacteria, allowing a rapid bio-degradation to occur.
+The volatilization of the petroleum is drastically reduced, and these micro-solubilizations increase the petroleum’s bio-availability to the naturally occurring bacteria, allowing a rapid bio-degradation to occur.
 The chemistry is similar in action to the enzyme rhamnolipid, a glycolipid produced by many bacteria, such as pseudomonas aeruginosa.

 A COMPLEX WATER-BASED SOLUTION

 Originally Engineered to Meet Strict Standards set by the United States Navy

 At the request of Navy personnel at the San Diego Naval Station, Dr. McNeely began work on a water-based dispersant for use during ship refueling operations.